-Maintenance Director / Supervisor in charge or designee contacts the Superintendent after conferring with:
+Maintenance director/supervisor in charge or designee contacts the local superintendent of schools after conferring with:

 - a.
-Town and State Highway Supervisors concerning:
+Town and state highway supervisors concerning:

-- Road conditions
+- Road conditions.

-- Total accumulation
+- Total accumulation.

 - Are they keeping up with the storm?

 - b.
-State and Local Police concerning:
+State and local police concerning:

-- Road conditions
+- Road conditions.

-- Total accumulation
+- Total accumulation.

-- Teletype weather report
+- Teletype weather report.

 - c.
-Weather Service
+Weather service.

-If uncertain, the Maintenance Director will order a tour of the schools and contact the superintendent with a recommendation.
+If uncertain, the maintenance director/supervisor will order a tour of the schools and contact the superintendent with a recommendation.

 - a.
-Usual call-in for Maintenance personnel is 3 a.m. in bad weather. - b.
+Usual call-in for maintenance personnel is 3 a.m. in bad weather. - b.
 Check sidewalks and entrances. - c.
 Check that there are no blockages of snow. - d.
 Check lot for full clearance.